-To promote professional development for HCAs and to assist them in finding continued learning opportunities that support them in the HCA role, we are providing the following list of courses.
+To promote professional development for HCAs and to assist in finding continued learning opportunities that support them in the HCA role, we are providing the following list of programs and courses.

-This list is not exhaustive and focuses on learning opportunities offered by non-profit and publicly funded organizations.
+The continuing education courses list provided here is not exhaustive and focuses on learning opportunities offered by non-profit and publicly funded organizations.
 Private training institutions may offer relevant courses as well; these can be searched on a centralized directory.

 To access a course, click on the course title.
 These links have been generated by other organizations and the Registry does not control or guarantee the information provided.
 Courses are not listed in an order that is intended to reflect their importance.